-- 4.(1) In addition to any other powers it may have, the Charity has the following powers in order to further the Objects (but not for any other purpose): - (a) to raise funds.
-In doing so, the Charity must not undertake any substantial permanent trading activity and must comply with any relevant statutory regulations; - (b) to buy, take on lease or in exchange, hire or otherwise acquire any property and to maintain and equip it for use; - (c) to sell, lease or otherwise dispose of all or any part of the property belonging to the Charity.
+- 3.2 such other charitable purposes as from time to time the Directors may determine. - 4.
+(1) In addition to any other powers it may have, the Charity has the following powers in order to further the Objects (but not for any other purpose): - (a) to raise funds.
+In doing so, the Charity must not undertake any substantial permanent trading activity and must comply with any relevant statutory regulations; - (b) to buy, take on lease or in exchange, hire or otherwise acquire any property and to maintain and equip it for use; - to sell, lease or otherwise dispose of all or any part of the property belonging to the Charity.
 In exercising this power, the Charity must comply as appropriate with sections 36 and 37 of the Charities Act 1993; - (d) to borrow money and to charge the whole or any part of the property belonging to the Charity as security for repayment of the money borrowed.
-The Charity must comply as appropriate with sections 38 and 39 of the Charities Act 1993 if it wishes to mortgage land; - (e) to co-operate with other charities, voluntary bodies and statutory authorities and to exchange information and advice with them; - (f) to establish or support any charitable trusts, associations or institutions formed for any of the charitable purposes included in the Objects;

-- (g) to acquire, merge with or to enter into any partnership or joint venture arrangement with any other charity formed for any of the Objects; - (h) to set aside income as a reserve against future expenditure but only in accordance with a written policy about reserves; - (i) - (j) to employ and remunerate such staff as are necessary for carrying out the work of the Charity.
-The Charity may employ or remunerate a Director only to the extent it is permitted to do so by clause 5 and provided it complies with the conditions in that clause; - (k) to: - (i) deposit or invest funds; - (ii) employ a professional fund-manager; and - (iii) arrange for the investments or other property of the Charity to be held in the name of a nominee;
+The Charity must comply as appropriate with sections 38 and 39 of the Charities Act 1993 if it wishes to mortgage land; - (e) to co-operate with other charities, voluntary bodies and statutory authorities and to exchange information and advice with them; - (f) to establish or support any charitable trusts, associations or institutions formed for any of the charitable purposes included in the Objects; - (g) to acquire, merge with or to enter into any partnership or joint venture arrangement with any other charity formed for any of the Objects; - (h) to set aside income as a reserve against future expenditure but only in accordance with a written policy about reserves; - (i) to employ and remunerate such staff as are necessary for carrying out the work of the Charity.
+The Charity may employ or remunerate a Director only to the extent it is permitted to do so by clause 5 and provided it complies with the conditions in that clause; - (j) to: - (i) deposit or invest funds: - (ii) employ a professional fund-manager; and - (iii) arrange for the investments or other or other property at the Charity to be held in the name of a nominee;